hopetambala/SI664-docs/sql/mysql_select_examples.md

 * subregion name (ASC)

 #### Query
 This query requires use of an aggregate function together with a `GROUP BY` clause in order to group the result set counts by region and subregion.
-The SQL statement highlights use of the following syntax:
+The following SQL statement highlights use of the following syntax:

+* `COUNT(*)` -- returns heritage site counts per region and sub region.
+Given the many-to-many relationship that exists between heritage sites and countries / areas duplicate results cannot be ruled out.
+* `!=` -- `WHERE` clause condition that excludes Antarctica from the search results

 ```mysql
 SELECT r.region_name AS `region`, sr.sub_region_name AS `subregion`, COUNT(*) AS `heritage sites`